EddieCodeHub/Aether-Site/README.md

 ### Home Page

 - The home page will include a hero image of space.
-This fits out 'aether'  theme and its purpose  is to attract the attention to the reader and encourage to look further.
+This fits our 'Aether'  theme and its purpose  is to attract the attention of the reader and encourage to look further.

 - The section below will be an introduction paragraph to the clan, acompanied by an image of a clan activity. the purpose of this section is to provide a small amount of information about the clan, and guide the reader to find out more on the events page.

-- The main aim of this page is to attract the reader to find out more about what the Clan can offer, but also make a deicision if the clan isnt right for them, with the small amount of information provided.
+- The main aim of this page is to attract the reader to find out more about what the Clan can offer, but also make a decision if the clan isn't right for them, with the small amount of information provided.
 This is to avoid wasting a readers time who is looking for a different type of clan.

 ![image of home page](assets/images/homepage_img.png)